-- · Streamline the amount of information provided to participants - Balance the amount of information with the amount of time to understand it - Match SEWRPC staff facilitation expertise with the information provided - Allow more time for discussion and broader participation
+- Streamline the amount of information provided to participants; - Balance the amount of information with the amount of time to understand it; - Match SEWRPC staff facilitation expertise with the information provided; and - Allow more time for discussion and broader participation.

-SEWRPC staff and the partner organizations worked together to incorporate these suggestions in subsequent workshops.
+SEWRPC staff and the partner organizations will consider how to incorporate these suggestions in future workshops.